ralf-walk/articles/testing_puppeteer.md

 * As result of this hard alignment to the code refactoring becomes cumberstone.
 Be honest, most tests fail because of refactoring existing code or developing new features (forgot the mock huh?).
 You have to rewrite them, change them, adjust the mocks you are using etc. This leads to the following drawback.
 * Who tells you after code refactorings that the application works as before when you to modify big parts of the tests?
 What value they give to you?

-I totally agree with this.
-But I think there is a way to combine the advantages without having too much of the disadvantages shown above in using UI tests.
+I think there is a way to combine the advantages without having too much of the disadvantages shown above in using UI tests.

 ## Puppeteer to the rescue